 Many Woodland peoples used spears and atlatls along with bows and arrows, however, Southeastern Woodland peoples also used blowguns.
 It is also within this time period that the mound builders were believed to have began and came into play.
 This is where the elaborate highways from mounds to circular worship areas were built and they would make long pilgrimages to and from these areas using these highways.
 One such elaborate Highway is the Hopewell Trail in Southern Ohio.
 These Highways were several miles in length and would take days to travel by foot.

 CLICK ON PHOTOS BELOW FOR HISTORY AND DESCRIPTION OF ARTIFACTS

-PLEASE READ THE RETURN POLICIES, GUARENTEES, CONSIGNMENT FEES AND GENERAL POLICIES ON THE AUTHENTICATION FEES PAGE BEFORE BUYING OR SENDING ARROWHEADS OR ARTIFACTS FOR EVALUATION BY GOING TO THE AUTHENTICATION FEES PAGE.
+PLEASE READ THE RETURN POLICIES, GUARANTEES, CONSIGNMENT FEES AND GENERAL POLICIES ON THE AUTHENTICATION FEES PAGE BEFORE BUYING OR SENDING ARROWHEADS OR ARTIFACTS FOR EVALUATION BY GOING TO THE AUTHENTICATION FEES PAGE.
 All artifacts and arrowheads on this web site( papered And non-papered) are inspected and are believed to be authentic.
-I make every Effort possible to validate all coa's and make sure that they are genuine.
-I DO NOT knowingly or intentionally list or sale Reproduction artifacts on this site.
-Every artifact and arrowhead listed for Sale on this site is the owners asking price.
-If you are interested in buying The artifact and wish to submit an offer of less value then please feel free to Do so and we will submit it to the owner for approval or disapproval.
+I make every effort possible to validate all coa's and make sure that they are genuine.
+I DO NOT knowingly or intentionally list or sale reproduction artifacts on this site.
+Every artifact and arrowhead listed for sale on this site is the owners asking price.
+If you are interested in buying the artifact and wish to submit an offer of less value then please feel free to Do so and we will submit it to the owner for approval or disapproval.
 The prices Listed do not include shipping and insurance, that is the buyers responsibility.